barvch/generador-de-sandbox/recursos/UserManual/README.md

     > **NOTE**: At this point, the interface config is also set within the VM, but in the particular case of any VM running an Ubuntu flavor, the config is set during the post-install section.
 For more information, please read [Post-Installation instructions].

-* **Post-Installation running script**: A series of scripts and other files are created depending of the configuration of serivices and so on that has been entered within the input file.
+* **Post-Installation running script**.
+A series of scripts and other files are created depending of the configuration of serivices and so on that has been entered within the input file.
 These scripts run automatically after the installation is complete and install and take care of installing and configuring all the services that have been specified for the machine.

     > Exceptions:
     >